George Betts (cricketer, born 1808)

 Following the match Bell's Life in London predicted that Betts would "become equal to the first-rate bowlers of the day", although as a lob bowler he was at a disadvantage as roundarm bowling was becoming dominant.
-In the event, he played his other first-class match for a Kent side in 1835, playing against an England side, (Note: During the time Betts played, England sides were not representative of the country.
-Instead, they were sides composed of players from a range of locations brought together to play against another side.) again at Lord's.
+In the event, he played his other important match for Kent in 1835, playing against England (i.e., the "rest" of England) again at Lord's.
 Again he failed to score in either innings and took one known wicket, this time bowling Fuller Pilch.
-(Note: Pilch was one of the most dominant batsmen of the day and played more than 200 first-class matches.
+(Note: Pilch was one of the most dominant batsmen of the day and played more than 200 important matches.
 He played for Kent from 1836.)
-He is known to have played one other non-first-class match for a Kent side.
+He is known to have played one other non-important match for Kent.

 Betts married Jemima Smith in 1843 at Clerkenwell.
 The couple had seven children.
 He died from trismus in October 1861 a fortnight after a shotgun accident on his farm.